Christmas In Canterbury 2025

 From large traditional carol services lead by the world-renowned Cathedral Choir to a range of family-friendly craft activities throughout the season, there are a huge number of Advent and Christmas services and special events at Canterbury Cathedral.

-Head to the Canterbury Cathedral website for details of seasonal services
+Head to the Canterbury Cathedral website for full details of seasonal services.

 Did you know?